Alexmac22347/file-sync/README.md

 Use this to sync files between a phone and PC.
+You don't have to remember which files you removed/added to your phone/pc
 Eg, if you put a huge compilation on your phone,
     then go through and delete songs you dont like from your phone, you can delete the same songs from your pc as well.
-    Or if you add a bunch of songs to your phone or PC, this will copy them over

 TODO:
 - allow window resizing